-Prime Pest Control offers our domestic, commercial and business customers tailored solutions for control, treatment and prevention of Broadhorned flour beetle in all areas of London – North, South, West and East, as well as in the surrounding counties.
-Our BPCA-trained pest technicians will come and inspect your home or business premises and will provide you with a custom-made action plan tailored to your personal or business needs and requirements.
+Prime Pest Control offers our residential and business customers tailored solutions for control, treatment and prevention of the Broad-horned flour beetle in all districts of London – North, South, West and East, as well as in the surrounding counties.
+Our British Pest Control Association (BPCA) trained pest technicians will come and inspect your home or business premises and will provide you with a custom-made action plan tailored to your personal or business needs and requirements.

 The Broad-horned flour beetle (Gnatocerus cornutus) is a popular species of flour beetle.
 It is found internationally and can infest both domestic and commercial premises, where products such as flours, oats, cereals or rice bran are stored.
 This beetle looks similar to the other members of the flour beetles family – the Confused flour beetle, the Red-rust flour beetle, the